 Wake me when you can use a quantum computer to mine for bit coins

 Researchers have managed to store data in a qubit – a quantum computer's binary bit – and maintain it in a superposition state, where ones and zeros exist simultaneously, for 39 minutes, beating the previous record of just a few seconds. qubit Hot stuff!
-What an artist reckons a qubit looks like "This opens up the possibility …
+What an artist reckons a qubit looks like "This opens up the …

 Wake me when you can use a quantum computer to mine for bit coins